brittanyz/pigs_fly/README.md

-# JavaScript Project
+# Tree Jumper

 ### Background
-This game will be a slightly more complex implementation of google's dinosaur game.
+This game will be a slightly more complex implementation of Google's dinosaur game.
 This is a 1-player game that plays out over a moving landscape.
-The player will encounter obstacles to jump over collecting points along the way.
-The further the player gets the faster he will move and the harder it will be to avoid the obstacles.
+The player will encounter obstacles (trees) to jump over collecting points along the way.
+There will be birds flying overhead that he/she can catch for extra points.
+The further the player gets the faster the obstacles will move, making it easier to clear the trees when jumping but much harder to predict timing and catch birds simultaneously.
+The player can choose to turn the sound off if he/she prefers.
+When the game is over your score will be displayed as well as your highest score.

 ### Functionality
-Users will be able to
-* start, pause, and reset the game
+* Press Enter to begin
-* jump to avoid obstacles
+* Press the space bar to jump

-In addition this project will include an about modal describing the rules of the game and a production README.

 ### Technologies, Libraries, APIs
-My plan is to use only JS and canvas, but it's hard to plan for this seeing as though I have very limited knowledge and experience with it.

-### Timeline
-* Phase 1: Introduction and help modal
-* Phase 2: Implement the moving landscape
-* Phase 3: Jumping, any visual representation of points, and Game Over
+I've used strictly vanilla JavaScript in this project in an effort to utilize all that the language has to offer in its purest form.

 ### Wireframe
 ![](/wireframe.png)